 Cash in on this sudden wave of thrift shop chic by rifling through the back of your wardrobe, trudging down to your local charity shop and generally keeping an eye out for hidden gems wherever you go.
 Then all you have to do is find the right buyer to make a tidy profit!

-- What vintage clothing to look for
+- What to look for in vintage clothing

 - Where to look for vintage clothing

 - Where to sell vintage clothing